Dev8683/pvsneslibwiki/Community-FAQ.md

 ### <a name="MiscSection_7"/>Is it possible to use Docker ?

 Yes, some people worked on it and created a docker image that you can find [here](https://github.com/Crazy-Piri/pvsneslib-docker)

+### <a name="MiscSection_8"/>How to update WLA submodule to the latest commit ?

+You just need to execute `git submodule update --remote --merge` but please keep in mind that upgrading WLA has often impact on PVSneslib and require to be fully tested.

 ---